jacqueline-walsh/chef-mate/README.md

 - links to create more countries for the cuisine list or add more dietry types are available.
 Only admin can edit or delete cuisine and dietry fields

 ### Profile
-- User can edit or delete their own profile
+- User can view their own profile details

 ### Logout
 - User can logout at any time